Mantis-T0b0ggan/ClocReport/README.md

 This project was created for technical review by checkmarx interview team.
 The program is intended to receive Github URL input, run CLOC (Count Lines of Code) on a GitHub Repo and e-mail the report as a .CSV file to a given e-mail.
-Project currently only support Gmail e-mail accounts
+Project currently only support Gmail e-mail accounts Project is still currently under construction - some code needs to be changed/added in order for the proram to work correctly.
+Any comments or suggestions are welcome!

 ## Getting Started